 It kinda shows that the willingness to be curious is not in me.
 To dig more information, to know the background of everything, to appreciate where all these (things!) came from, is.not.in.me.
 And it disturbs me.
 The I-dont-know-dont-wanna-know-dont-care disturb me.
-It disturbs me because I care about people’s point of view, people’s feeling, and it’s about time that I should care about myself.
+It disturbs me because I care about people’s points of view, people’s feelings, and it’s about time that I should care about myself.
 About how can I enrich, invest myself with knowledge, more than Doraemon’s amazing tools in comic number15.

 Thus, I should thank Debussy.
 My mom, Jean-Louis Haguenauer too (sorry for remembering Jean-Paul Gaultier and Jean Claude Van Damme every time I tried to remember your name).